Noncommutative coordinates for symplectic representations: Toledo number and maximal representations

-The next result shows that the Toledo number of a framed local system can be computed easily using an ideal triangulation.
+\begin{rem} The argument given in~\cite{BIW} implies that not only maximal representations are reductive, but also representations that are \emph{almost maximal}, i.e.\ where $T_\rho<-(n-1)\abs{\chi(S)}$. \end{rem} The next result shows that the Toledo number of a framed local system can be computed easily using an ideal triangulation.
 In the special case of a pair of pants this has been proven in~\cite{Strubel}.

 \begin{teo} Suppose that~$R$ is empty.
 Let~$\mathcal{T}$ be an ideal triangulation of~$S$ and $(\mathcal{F}, \sigma)\in \Locf(S,\Sp(2n,\R))$.
 The Toledo number $T_\mathcal{F}$ can be computed via the following formula: